Skokie Park District Green Initiatives

 • Mixed use recycling containers are being expanded to all facility entrances and high-use parks throughout the district.

-• Low flow showers, high-efficiency hand dryers and automated paper dispensers
+• Low flow showers, high-efficiency hand dryers and automated paper dispensers have been installed.

-• Motion sensor lights
+• Motion sensor lights are used in district facilities to save energy.

 Special Events Sustainability